Friday, August 29, 2014

 Three fans installed and working just great.

-The following day we headed back to Cancun to exchange the fan.
+The following day, we headed back to Cancun to exchange the fan.

 Got the original receipt?
 Check.
 Fan and all the original parts?
 Check.
 Original box?
 Check.
 Okay, good to go.
 We will just pop in and exchange it for an identical one.
 Easy.

-At the Home Depot return counter we explained in Spanglish that the fan was not operating, and we would like to exchange it for a new one.
+At the Home Depot return counter, we explained in Spanglish that the fan was not operating, and we would like to exchange it for a new one.
 Lawrie went ahead into the store to make sure they had more in stock.
 He loaded one into a cart and returned to wait patiently with me at the returns counter.

-Hanging out at the returns counter - waiting, waiting.
+The returns counter - waiting, waiting.

 The first clerk looked at the receipt, then she looked at me, looked at the box and re-checked the receipt and huffed indignantly.
 She took all the parts out of the box to look at them.
 Well, I was impressed.
 She must have had the parts list memorized.